exodustx0/myst-disclosure/readme.md

 `myst-disclosure` is currently UNSTABLE.
 What this means is that features and API's are work-in-progress: they might not work as intended yet, or are otherwise not yet set in stone.
 Everything will be STABLE once version v1 is released.

-Known issues:

-* The container packer produces _technically-valid_ containers, but Revelation does not understand them.
-The current assumption is that Revelation expects the files in container file tables to be ordered top-level to bottom-level, instead of the other way around which the packer currently does.

 ## Contributing

 * Clone the repo.